End (gridiron football): Greats

 Don Hutson of the Alabama Crimson Tide and the Green Bay Packers is considered one of the sport's greatest at the end position.
-The self described "other end" opposite Hutson in college at Alabama was legendary coach Bear Bryant.
+The self-described "other end" opposite Hutson in college at Alabama was legendary coach Bear Bryant.
 Gaynell Tinsley was another prominent end of Hutson's time.
 Amos Alonzo Stagg of Yale and Arthur Cumnock of Harvard were ends on the first All-America team.
 Stagg went on to a Hall of Fame coaching career; some called Cumnock "the greatest Harvard player of all time."
 Mike Ditka and Ron Sellers were some of the last to play the position in college.
+Travis Hunter, drafted second overall in the 2025 NFL draft, was the first two-way end (billed as wide receiver/cornerback) to be drafted in several decades, after a standout college career playing both sides of the ball full-time.